MittyBoro/TheBoro/README.md

 For this project, I used:

+- Vue.js
-- HTML
+- Nuxt 3
-- CSS
+- Node
 - SASS
 - TailwindCSS
-- JavaScript
-- Vue.js
-- Nuxt 3
+- Strapi
 - Nginx

 ## Running the project